Withnail and I: Plot

 Withnail and Marwood drive to the cottage the next day but find the weather cold and wet, the cottage without provisions and the locals unwelcoming—in particular a poacher, Jake, whom Withnail offends in the pub.
 Marwood becomes anxious when he later sees Jake prowling around the cottage and suggests they leave for London the next day.
 Withnail in turn demands that they share a bed in the interest of safety but Marwood refuses.
 During the night, Withnail fears that the poacher wants to harm them and climbs under the covers with Marwood, who angrily leaves for a different bed.
 Hearing the sounds of an intruder breaking into the cottage, Withnail again joins Marwood in bed.
 The intruder turns out to be Monty, with supplies.

-The next day, Marwood realises Monty's visit has ulterior motives when he makes aggressive sexual advances upon him; Withnail seems oblivious to this.
-Monty drives them into town and gives them money to buy wellington boots but they go to a pub instead, and then to a small cafe where they cause a disturbance.
+The next day, Marwood realises Monty's visit has ulterior motives when he makes suggestive sexual advances upon him; Withnail seems oblivious to this.
+Monty drives them into town and gives them money to buy Wellington boots but they go to a pub instead, and then to a small cafe where they cause a disturbance.
 Monty is hurt, though he forgets the offence as the three drink and play poker.
 Marwood is terrified by the thought of Monty's further sexual overtures and wants to leave immediately, but Withnail insists on staying.
 Late in the night, Marwood tries to avoid Monty's company but is eventually cornered in the guest bedroom as Monty demands sex.
 Monty also reveals that Withnail, during the visit in London, lied that Marwood was a closet homosexual.
-Marwood lies that Withnail is the closeted one and that the two of them are in a committed relationship, which Withnail wishes to keep secret from his family and that this is the first night in 6 years that they have not slept together.
+Marwood lies that Withnail is the closeted one and that the two of them are in a committed relationship, which Withnail wishes to keep secret from his family and that this is the first night in six years that they have not slept together.
 Monty, a romantic, believes this explanation and leaves after apologising for coming between them.
 In private, Marwood furiously confronts Withnail.